-April brings a multitude of webinar opportunities to address library staff learning needs, for libraries of all types.
+May brings a multitude of webinar opportunities to address library staff learning needs, for libraries of all types.
 Set aside time to learn from colleagues in the field, and others in the non-profit sector, and equip yourself and your team to strengthen and expand your library's services and programs.
-This list of 87 webinars covering 23 topic areas, was collected by the Wyoming State Library.
+This list of more than 100 webinars covering 19 topic areas, was collected by the Wyoming State Library.
 It's updated monthly on the Free Training page, where you can also view the offerings by topic.

 For additional training, check out the WebJunction Catalog, free and open to library staff and volunteers everywhere.

 First Tuesdays - Thousands Eligible with Millions Unclaimed (Washington State Library)

 Every month millions of dollars in VA pensions, disability awards and health care services remain unclaimed by eligible Washington State Veterans and widows.
 WAServe, a member of AmericaServes.org, was established to change that state of affairs by providing technology enhanced coordination and case management services delivered by uniquely qualified staff.
 WAServe works with an expanding coalition of community providers representing over seventy organizations delivering health care, housing, employment, social and community-based services.
 Libraries, as a trusted resource in communities all across the state, are in a unique position to strengthen this coalition.
 Learn how your library can serve this population, found in all communities in Washington State.

 Live Streaming Event with Katherine Applegate (School Library Journal)

 Join Katherine Applegate, author of The One and Only Ivan, for a LIVE webcast from the Park School in Mill Valley, CA, as she kicks off the tour for her new middle grade series, Endling!
 Watch as Katherine talks about the inspiration behind her books, her journey to becoming a writer, and the ways young readers across the country have impacted her as an author.